Spread the love

 Girl looking out from the observation deck of Twin tower in Kuala Lumpur

 The capital of Malaysia, Kuala Lumpur, is an upscale yet budget-friendly city escape for many of us.
 We visited the city after we moved to Langkawi, and from there, we got a cheap flight to Kuala Lumpur.
 But being an INDIAN passport holder, we had to get a visa to visit the city.
-Our 6 days Kuala Lumpur vacation was an amazing time.
+Our Kuala Lumpur itinerary for 6 days, was perfect to let us enjoy most of the things in KL.

 Just like any other busy metro city, Kuala Lumpur is also bustling with daily noises and tourists.
 With expensive hotels, clubs and Malls it’s also an economical place to be and fast-paced.